You are using an outdated browser. Please upgrade your browser to improve your experience.

 4. Go for a walk

-Organising a walk is a great way to spend time with your grandchildren and educate them about the natural world.
+A walk is a great way to spend time with your grandchildren and educate them about the natural world.
 It’s also a healthy activity for the whole family.

 5. Get crafty

-You can use things you already have around the house or purchase ready-made craft kits.
+You can use things you already have around the house or buy ready-made craft kits.
 Activities like these also mean you and your grandchild have a memento to hold on to after the day.

 Whether it’s paper crafts, painting or Play-Doh, there are loads of things you can try out together.